netspotau/bigbluebutton-integrations/wordpress/bigbluebutton/readme.txt

 == Changelog ==

+= 1.0.2 =
+* Wait for moderator is now meeting specific
+* Added confirmation messages when ending or deleting a meeting
+* Performance improvements

 = 1.0.1 =
 * Updated to use version 1.2 of the php api.
 * Uses time stamps for the meeting version, which results in better performance.